What is SiCM?

 - Collaborations, Partners and Advocacies

-SiCM’s mission: Relating the resources of the congregations to the needs of the community.
+SiCM’s mission: Relating the resources of the faith communities to the needs of Schenectady.